Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Each player places 2 settlements and 2 roads before the game begins:

-- First Round: Starting with the oldest player, each player places 1 settlement and 1 road (clockwise order).
+- First round: Starting with the oldest player, each player places 1 settlement and 1 road in clockwise order.

-- Second Round: In reverse order, each player places their 2nd settlement and road.
+- Second round: In reverse order, each player places the second settlement and road.

-- Starting Resources: Each player receives 1 resource card for each hex touching their second settlement.
+- Starting resources: Each player receives 1 resource card for each hex touching the second settlement.

 Placement Rules